 This vigilant process requires the service provider to pay a filing fee of $25.00 per inspection report at the time of submittal.
 There is no fee to register a company with The Compliance Engine.
 Once registered, pricing is viewable under West Metro Fire Protection District icon in The Compliance Engine.
 If you are a licensed fire protection system contractor and are not currently registered, please do so at thecomplianceengine.com.

 We look forward to partnering with our businesses and inspection companies to better protect and serve our community.

-If any violations are cited on the initial inspection, an inspector from the Life Safety Division will return to do a follow-up inspection.
+If any violations are cited on the initial inspection, the station crew will do a follow up inspection approximately 2 weeks following the initial inspection.
+An inspector from the Life Safety Division will follow up when violations are not corrected.
 All violations should be corrected as soon as possible after the inspection.

-Although this list cannot possibly encompass all regulations in the International Fire Code, the list encompasses the most common violations we encounter, and a brief explanation as to why they are life-safety hazards.
+Although this list cannot possibly encompass all regulations in the International Fire Code, the list encompasses the most common violations we encounter.
 This will enable you to take an active part in keeping your business and community safe year-round.

 West Metro Fire Protection District is committed to providing professional fire protection, life safety education and community service.
-For further information or concerns, please contact the office of the Fire Marshal, where information requests and concerns will receive prompt attention.
+For further information or concerns, please contact our Code Enforcement Division at (303) 989-4307.